Utility Patent Drawings

 Read guideThe seven standard views (front, rear, left, right, top, bottom, perspective), surface shading techniques, and broken-line strategy that define design patent claim scope.

-Read guideStep-by-step guides and real examples - from first sketch to filing-ready patent figures.
+Read referenceStep-by-step guides and real examples - from first sketch to filing-ready patent figures.

 The most comprehensive patent drawing resource online - covers every drawing type, USPTO/EPO/PCT requirements, view selection, labeling, and common examiner objections.

-Read articleHow much patent drawings cost, which software tools are worth using, and how traditional drawing services compare to AI alternatives.
+Read guideHow much patent drawings cost, which software tools are worth using, and how traditional drawing services compare to AI alternatives.

 Read comparisonThe two main types are utility patent drawings and design patent drawings.
 Utility drawings use line art with reference numerals to show how an invention works - its structure, components, and mechanical or electrical relationships.
 Design drawings use surface shading and multiple views (front, rear, top, bottom, left, right, perspective) to show how an invention looks.
 Provisional patent applications can include either type but have more relaxed formatting requirements.
 Within utility drawings, specialized conventions exist for mechanical inventions (exploded views, cross-sections) and electronics (circuit diagrams, block diagrams, flowcharts).